Internet-Draft Rego Policy in OAuth March 2026

 1. Authorization Request: Client sends authorization request with authorization_details containing an object of type rego_policy, with policy and optional context fields.
 This leverages RAR (RFC 9396) for structured authorization requests.

-2. Syntax Validation: AS validates that the Rego policy is syntactically correct and safe to execute.
+2. Syntax Validation: AS validates that the Rego policy is syntactically correct and safe to evaluate.

 5. API Request: Client presents token to Resource Server.

-7. Policy Evaluation: RS sends policy and request input to OPA for evaluation.
+7. Policy Evaluation: RS sends the policy and request input to a Rego-compatible policy engine for evaluation.

 5. Reverse-Guided Authorization